kudouhei/solution_architect_learning/src/azure/practice/LIST.md

 - **What is Azure Private DNS**
   - Azure Private DNS provides a reliable and secure DNS service for your virtual networks.
 Azure Private DNS manages and resolves domain names in the virtual network without the need to configure a custom DNS solution.
   - To resolve the records of a private DNS zone from your virtual network, you must link the virtual network with the zone.
 Linked virtual networks have full access and can resolve all DNS records published in the private zone.
+  - Capabilities
+    - Automatic registration of virtual machines from a virtual network that's linked to a private zone with autoregistration enabled.
+    - Forward DNS resolution is supported across virtual networks that are linked to the private zone.
+    - Reverse DNS lookup is supported within the virtual-network scope.
   - https://learn.microsoft.com/en-us/azure/dns/private-dns-overview

 - **Back up a virtual machine in Azure**